pagaslav/yachtsescape-com/README.md

 ## Acknowledgments

 - [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.
-A special thank you to Code Institute for their outdated videos, which made the learning process challenging and forced me to figure things out early on.
-This experience likely saved me from failures in the production phase.

 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova), my mentor, for her invaluable advice and guidance during our online meetings.